 In the history of the franchise, the team has failed to qualify for the postseason 14 times – including in each of its first four seasons.
 With 16 playoff berths – including a run of 11 straight appearances from 1996-97 until 2007-08, the Senators had consistently made the playoffs.

 The Senators have played in the Conference Finals three times in franchise history, including the 2006-07 season when the team advanced to the Stanley Cup Finals before eventually losing to the Anaheim Ducks.
 Both teams fell short of their ultimate goals in 2017 when the Ducks lost to the Nashville Predators and the Senators lost to the Stanley Cup-winning Pittsburgh Penguins in the Conference Finals.

 The second NHL franchise to grace the state of Minnesota following the movement of the North Stars to Dallas, the Wild are still a very young franchise.
-In 16 seasons, the Wild have qualified for the playoffs eight times while missing the playoffs eight times.
-The team has been bounced from the first round five times while playing in the second round in three different seasons including a trip to the Conference Finals in just their third season, resulting in a sweep to the Anaheim Mighty Ducks.
+In 18 seasons, the Wild have qualified for the playoffs nine times while missing the playoffs nine times.
+The team has been bounced from the first round six times while playing in the second round in three different seasons including a trip to the Conference Finals in just their third season, resulting in a sweep to the Anaheim Mighty Ducks.

 After missing the playoffs in each of the franchise’s first five seasons, the Predators have actually had a solid run from 2003-04 up until the present day.
-Only missing the playoffs three times since 2003, the Predators have qualified for the postseason 11 times.
-The team unfortunately lost in the first round in six of those seasons, though they’ve also played in the second round four times in history, including their Stanley Cup run.
+Only missing the playoffs three times since 2003, the Predators have qualified for the postseason 12 times.
+The team unfortunately lost in the first round in seven of those seasons, though they’ve also played in the second round five times in history, including their Stanley Cup run.

 San Jose Sharks